Hollowx44/100-days-of-code-Python-/Day16/README.md

 ## Notes
 - In this OOP version of coffee machine project the current is not modified to INR, due to limitations.

--ASCII art added for better UI.
+- ASCII art added for better UI.

 ### Built with